Company : The Great Projects

 This trip directly contributes to help rescued orangutans and sunbears at the sanctuary and there are so many highlights including going by boat to a tree house in the jungle meeting local tribes and also seeing the beautiful turtle island to see baby turtles hatching.
 You will get so many amazing memories.
 I honestly couldn’t this trip highly enough!

-Have you booked The Great Projects Orangutans and Tribes Tour?
+Have you booked with The Great Projects?
 Please share your experience and submit your review.